metagraf/rHighcharts/README.md

 rHighcharts package is an R wrapper for the [Highcharts JS](https://github.com/highslide-software/highcharts.com), which is a JavaScript charting library based on SVG and VML rendering by [Highsoft Solutions AS](http://highsoft.com/).
 Highcharts JS is not free for commercial use, so make sure you have a valid license to use it.

-rHighcharts is packaged with Highcharts JS v2.3.3 and jQuery v1.7.1.
+rHighcharts is packaged with Highcharts JS v3.0.0.

 ## Installation